matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 This is regression, but what would change if we want to do *classification*?
 Let's assume that the following is binary:
+(see notes)
+Classification means to take the probability of the majority class:
+$$\hat{y} = prob(\text{majority class})$$
+This renders an interesting point:
+- It will render a class, but it will have attached probability coming from calculating the proportions.
+This can be seen as a probabilistic algorithm.